Lito-Frito/figlet-fonts/README.md

 ## Installing Fonts
 Run the following command in your CLI to install all fonts in this repository to your figlet fonts directory:

-`sudo wget https://github.com/xero/figlet-fonts/archive/master.zip && sudo unzip -j master.zip 'figlet-fonts-master/examples/*' -d "$(figlet -I 2)" && sudo rm master.zip`
+`sudo wget https://github.com/Lito-Frito/figlet-fonts/archive/CleanupStructure.zip && sudo unzip -j CleanupStructure.zip 'figlet-fonts-CleanupStructure/*' -d "$(figlet -I 2)" && sudo rm CleanupStructure.zip`*

 This command will download the latest version of this repository, unzip it, and install all fonts to the right figlet fonts directory.